What Is The YPA Programme?

 Making it as a YPA!

 The first group of YPAs was recruited in July 2013 following a competitive and rigorous selection process involving a series of tests and interviews.
 Over 3000 candidates applied to the YPA programme; of which only 33 made it to the final stage.
 Following their selection, Associates underwent specialised training in legislative research at PIPS and were orientated to the parliamentary work environment.
 In late August the YPAs were deployed as legislative researchers to assist in the committee and research work of the National Assembly and the Senate of Pakistan.
-Since their deployment in parliament, the YPAs have been busy assisting committees and parliamentarians and making significant contributions.
+Their tenure was completed in October 2014.

-The second group of YPAs started getting trained after recruitment in the month of May 2014 and currently they have been deployed at both houses.
+The second group of YPAs started getting trained after recruitment in the month of May 2014 and their tenure ended in July 2015.
+Third batch of YPAs was recruited in March 2015 and its tenure will end in March 2016.

 Training of YPAs